 Sushitetsu is popular for its reasonable prices.
 One piece of sushi starts from 100 yen.
 Fresh urchin sushi (2pcs/630 yen), is one of the most popular dishes here.
 Sushi chefs are usually dressed in white clothes and are very reserved, but at Sushitetsu, chefs wear casual outfits and are extremely friendly and cheerful compared to typical sushi chefs!

 Sushi Matsumoto is a sushi restaurant in Gion that constantly receives stars in Michelin Guide Kansai every year.
 It is frequently visited by Kabuki actors and other Japanese celebrities.
-The owner has previously been working in “Sushimizu” in Tokyo.
+The owner previously worked at Shinbashi Shimizu in Tokyo.
 Based on his experience, he opened Sushi Matsumoto in Kyoto with authentic Tokyo-style “Edomae” sushi.
 Rice is seasoned with salt and red vinegar and fish is delivered from Tsukiji, Tokyo.
-The place only has 7 seats at the counter, and 1 table for four.
-Sushi Tetsu is ranked No.1 on Japan’s biggest gourmet website Tabelog.
+The place only has seven seats at the counter, and two tables for four.
+Sushi Matsumoto is ranked No.1 on Japan’s biggest gourmet website Tabelog.

 — イデ (@tikdy_09) 2017年2月26日